 Supervised machine learning is the basis for some of the most powerful AI technologies: speech recognition (“What did this person say?”), pharmaceutical research (“Is this molecule a drug?”), and self-driving cars (“Is this a stop sign?”).
-In these applications, we take what’s seen in the real world and we tell the model: here’s how you should have understood what you saw.
-The function takes an input and makes a prediction about the output, and by minimizing the error of that function, we’re trying to get things right as much as we can.
+In these applications, we take what’s seen in the real world and we tell the model how to interpret what it saw.
+The function takes an input and makes a prediction about the output, and by minimizing the error of that function, we’re trying to get things right as often as we can.

 The benchmarks for supervised learning are clear.
 Did it interpret the person’s speech correctly?
 Did it identify the drug?
 Did it stop at the stop sign?
-There’s a quantitative measure that states the fraction that the model is missing or the percentage of time that it is incorrect.
+These are quantitative measures that state the fraction of what the model misses.

-However, for use cases that involve understanding the nuances of human interactions, supervised learning has built-in limitations to what it can imagine, because these algorithms only see what they’re allowed to see (e.g. here’s an image), in order to make a prediction it’s instructed to make (e.g. is there a human in it?).
+However, for use cases that call for us to understand human-generated meaning, there's a built-in limit to what supervised learning can imagine, because supervised algorithms only see what they’re allowed to see (e.g. here’s an image), in order to make a prediction it’s instructed to make (e.g. is there a human in it?).

-In some sense, unsupervised learning is held to a higher standard, because its end goal is loftier: rather than making a prediction, it is asked to extract useful and actionable information.
+In a sense, unsupervised learning is held to a higher standard, because its end goal is loftier.
+Rather than making a prediction, it is asked to extract useful and actionable information.
 If supervised learning is a laser, then unsupervised learning is a floodlight, ingesting all the data there is and surfacing buried patterns.

-Its expansive “data view” is why unsupervised learning can provide deeper insights for understanding the hidden meanings and relationships in the artifacts of human interactions.
-This is true whether the artifact is an ancient Chinese letter or a modern chatlog.
+Its expansive “data view” is why unsupervised learning can provide deeper insights into the hidden meanings and relationships in the artifacts of human interactions.
+This is true whether the artifact is an ancient Chinese letter or an enterprise chatlog.

 2. Unsupervised machine learning can more easily leverage big datasets